-The @javax.inject.Specializes annotation or <Specializes> XML element is used to indicate that one bean directly specializes another bean.
+The @javax.inject.Specializes annotation is used to indicate that one bean directly specializes another bean.

 Formally, a bean X is said to specialize another bean Y if either:

 - X directly specializes Y, or - a bean Z exists, such that X directly specializes Z and Z specializes Y.